Prefer the terminal? View the CLI quick start.

 Install it directly from the JetBrains IntelliJ Marketplace.
 Then restart IntelliJ to activate the plugin.

-Right-click on any Java class or method and select “Generate Tests.”
+Right-click on any Java class and select "JAIPilot" -> “Generate Tests.”
 JAIPilot will handle the rest — from context extraction to test generation and verification.

 JAIPilot extracts the class under test, identifies dependencies, builds a clean context, generates the JUnit test class, and compiles the result.
 If errors occur, it fixes and retries until the output is valid.